-Spousal maintenance (also known as alimony) is a payment from one spouse to the other to avoid financial hardship.
-Either spouse may request maintenance from the other.
-The spouse who wants maintenance payments must request them before the divorce is final.
+Spousal maintenance (also known as alimony or spousal support) is a payment from one spouse to the other.
+The purpose is to minimize the change in the standard of living for both spouses established during the marriage.
+During a divorce or legal separation, either spouse may ask for maintenance from the other.
+The spouse who wants maintenance payments must ask for them before the divorce or legal separation is final.

-When one spouse asks for maintenance payments, the court will look at the income, assets, and reasonable needs of both spouses.
-If the spouses can’t agree, the court may order maintenance payments to help both spouses be self-supporting.
+There are two types of spousal maintenance: permanent (long term) or rehabilitative (short term).
+When one spouse asks for spousal maintenance payments, the court will look at the income, assets and reasonable needs of both spouses.
+The court will consider the following factors:

-You can read more about spousal maintenance in this publication from the Vermont Courts.
+You can read more about spousal maintenance on the Vermont Judiciary website.